 The process exceeded all of my expectations.
 It was so fun, and the results were beautiful.
 It’s so exciting to transform a simple pencil drawing into a beautiful, colourful print, and know that you can do it over and over again!

-We first tried styrofoam printmaking last month to make Christmas cards (see image below), and last week, we made Valentines cards using the same process.
+We first tried styrofoam printmaking last month to make Christmas cards (see image below), and last week, when we were crafting for Valentines Day, we made Valentines cards using the same process.

 If your kids have never made prints this way before, you have to try it.
 It’s such a fascinating and gratifying process.